 There is no better place to enjoy the monsoons than the rain forests as it is where it absolutely pours!
 This is where you can see Mother Nature at her richest and wildest best!
 Streams, rivers and waterfalls move with a deafening roar and the rain forest sees wild action at every possible inch.

 Karnataka’s Bisle Ghat and forest are one such mind-blowing monsoon holiday destination.
-Home to some of India’s most spectacular rain-forests, it is one of the lesser known monsoon trails of Karnataka and a hotspot of biodiversity.
+Home to some of India’s most spectacular rainforests, it is one of the lesser-known monsoon trails of Karnataka and a hotspot of biodiversity.
 It is small, yet insanely beautiful.
-It is accessible only via a small forest highway, but therein lays its charm.
-Go here to listen to the roar of the rains, catch a glimpse of some of its rare wildlife, experience its vividly green forests and mountains through rainforest treks, and view some of the tallest mountain peaks of this region and to simply soak in the joy of the season of abundance.
+It is accessible only via a small forest highway but therein lays its charm.
+Go here to listen to the roar of the rains, catch a glimpse of some of its rare wildlife, experience its vividly green forests and mountains through rainforest treks, and view some of the tallest mountain peaks of this region, and to simply soak in the joy of the season of abundance.

 How to reach

 Bisle ghat and forest is part of a small forest highway that connects the temple town of Kukke Subramanya and the estates of Vanagoor.
 The nearest airport would be Mangalore, though Bangalore airport would offer a wider array of choices.
-By road, Bangalore to Bisle should be about 240 kms and it should take you anywhere between 4 to 5 hours of road travel.
-Coorg’s northern edge is just a few kilometres from this belt.
+By road, Bangalore to Bisle should be about 240 km and it should take you anywhere between 4 to 5 hours of road travel.
+Coorg’s northern edge is just a few kilometers from this belt.

 Contributor: Sankara from Be On The Road

 Monsoon is not a season; it is God’s affirmative answer to a million prayers from the Indian Subcontinent.
 They talk a lot about the Spirit of Mumbai, but if you want to experience the Spirit of Mumbai, come during Monsoons.
 Monsoon in Mumbai is not a season but is a friendly duel between the City Maximum and the forces of nature.
 The duel continues for weeks at a stretch, taking only short breaks, with the city refusing to give up & the Rain Gods working overtime to give it all.
-At times the city falters & does not want to get up, but local trains take a lead in pushing the city, which gets up cursing with a smile & start running again.
+At times the city falters & does not want to get up, but local trains take a lead in pushing the city, which gets up cursing with a smile & starts running again.

 You see kids in colorful raincoats walking to the school bus stop.
 You see office goers carrying their shoes in bags while they try to find a grip on the waterlogged street in plastic sandals.
 But if you want to listen to the heartbeat of Mumbai, sit silently at Marine Drive, listen to the duet of approaching thunder & crashing waves & you will find a young Raj Kapoor & Nargis crooning to “Pyar Hua Ekrar Hua”.
-Mumbai is not a city, it is the manifestation of a million musical dreams coming true simultaneously on a screen larger than 70 mm, larger than life itself and sung collectively by Mumbaikars.
+Mumbai is not a city, it is the manifestation of a million musical dreams coming true simultaneously on a screen larger than 70 mm, larger than life itself, and sung collectively by Mumbaikars.

 How to reach